C Fork() Function

 Uses of fork() Function

 The work of the C fork() function is to create a child process for the parent process.
-When we use the C fork() function in our program, we simply create a duplicate of that particular calling function.
-This function creates the child process in the form of 2 power of n, where n represents the number of calls that the function does.
+When we use the C fork() function in our program, we duplicate that particular calling function.
+This function creates the child process in the form of 2 powers of n, where n represents the number of calls that the function does.

 C fork Examples